MicroBahner/MobaTools/README.md

 - to control up to 16 servos with speed control
 - to control up to 6 stepper motors with accelerating and decelerating
 - to softly turn leds on and off ( bulb simulation )
-- to implement time functions without delay.
+- to implement time functions without use of delay().
 - to debounce and evaluate up to 32 buttons/switches (per instance)

 ### Installation